coderefinery/manuals/breakout-rooms-helping.md

   join and catch up with the same rooms (this promotes familiarity).
     - E.g. A rotates between rooms 1-3, B gets rooms 4-7, C gets rooms 8-11.
-- Make sure to watch the HackMD for helper requests, this could help you decide which room to jump to next.
+- **Make sure to watch the HackMD for helper requests**, this could help you decide which room to jump to next.
 Comment when you are heading there.